hezhao/fuelbox-mp3/README.md

 TODO
 ====
+* 2032 Battery max discharge current is only 10mA
 * TOUCH sensor is not supposed to be grounded (GND plane may cause problem)
 * Remove vias that connect to TOUCH sensor